shwetavbehera/nlp-2023-mc1/README.md

 Lastly a distilbert-base-uncased pretrained model from HuggingFace (https://huggingface.co/distilbert-base-uncased) was finetuned with our training data.

-# Data Preprocessing
+# Data Preprocessing and Vectorization
+The text data was vectorized using the TF-IDF (Term Frequency-Inverse Document Frequency) approach.
+The `TfidfVectorizer` was employed to convert the text data into numerical feature vectors.
+TF-IDF assigns weights to each term in the corpus based on its frequency in a document and its rarity in the entire corpus.
+This  allows the models to work with numerical representations of text data, capturing the importance of words in the documents.

 Initially, no preprocessing of the data was performed while training the first couple of models.
 Lateron the Twitter text data was preprocessed to clean and transform the text.
 The preprocessing included the following steps:

 ## N-grams